 They brought a few of their backstrap woven pieces to show and we marveled at how far they have come since joining the group and that very first weave-along we did in January last year.

-I taught them to weave patterned tubular bands on Tuesday and I know that they have been hard at it at home since then.
+We wove patterned tubular bands on Tuesday and I know that they have been hard at it at home since then.
 Bobbie also brought along the beautiful wide Guatemalan piece with its super fine cotton yarn on which she has been working.

 First, lets look at some of Jennifer and Bobbie’s woven work…